pkeg/MultiGather/README.md

 3. Press the Start Tracking button start tracking Herbs/Minerals.
 There will be a 3 second delay and then the tracking will start.
 4. Press the button again to stop tracking.

-### Author
-MultiGather was created by Colin McKenzie.

 ### Support or Contact
 Having trouble with MultiGather?
 [Email me](mailto:cgmckenzie1@gmail.com) and I’ll help you sort it out.